Green Arrow & The Canaries: Critical response

-The review aggregator website Rotten Tomatoes reported a 86% approval rating for the episode, based on 14 reviews, with an average rating of 7.06/10.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating for the episode, based on 14 reviews, with an average rating of 7.06/10.
 The website's critical consensus reads, "Although its placement as a penultimate epilogue to Arrow may give fans mixed feelings, there's no denying that "Green Arrow & the Canaries" is a tantalizing backdoor pilot for a new band of distinctive rogues."

 Chancellor Agard of Entertainment Weekly wrote, "As I watched, I couldn't stop thinking about how odd it is that this is Arrow's penultimate episode.
 When it ended, it didn't feel like we were heading toward the series finale.
 Nevertheless, I still had a lot of fun watching it."
-Delia Harrington of Den of Geek wrote that the episode "pulls off something pretty impressive in just an hour, managing to answer many questions about how the Crisis on Infinite Earths affected Arrow's corner of the Arrowverse while the backdoor pilot gave the audience a sense of what the new show's vibe would be and, perhaps most importantly of all, setting up a number of mysteries to make a spinoff feel like essential viewing."
+Delia Harrington of Den of Geek wrote that the episode "pulls off something pretty impressive in just an hour, managing to answer many questions about how the Crisis on Infinite Earths affected Arrow's corner of the Arrowverse while the backdoor pilot gave the audience a sense of what the new show's vibe would be and, perhaps most importantly of all, setting up several mysteries to make a spinoff feel like essential viewing."
 Allison Shoemaker of The A.V.
 Club wrote, "Does "Green Arrow & The Canaries" work as an argument for the existence of Green Arrow & The Canaries, the future series?
 Yes.
 Does it work as one of the final chapters of Arrow?
 Also yes, though somewhat less successfully."